AparnaPandey25BAI10411/AttendanceManagement/statement.md

 ## Overview

-The **Attendance Management System** is a Java-based command-line application designed to simplify and organize classroom attendance management.
-It helps teachers or attendance administrators maintain student records, mark attendance, calculate attendance percentages, and identify students whose attendance is below the required **75%** threshold.
+The Attendance Management System is a Java command line application that simplifies and organizes the processes of maintaining students’ presence in class.
+It allows the teacher or attendance administrator to store student data, mark attendance, calculate the percentage, and display students with an insufficient number of visits (below 75%).

-The system reduces the need for manual attendance calculations and keeps records organized.
-It stores attendance data locally in a text file, allowing saved records to be loaded again when the application is restarted.
-The project is designed as a simple and lightweight solution for small classrooms without requiring a database, internet connection, or server.
+The program eliminates the need for time-consuming attendance calculations and stores the data in an organized manner.
+The data can be saved in a text file locally on a computer and reimported upon starting the application anew.
+The project is a simple utility with few features intended for a small class of students without a database, server, or internet connection.
 ## 1. Problem Statement

-Manual attendance registers are time-consuming to maintain, especially when the number of students and classes increases.
-Calculating attendance percentages manually can also lead to repeated work and mistakes.
+Manual attendance registers are a tedious task to maintain especially when the strength of students and classes increases.
+Manually calculating attendance percentages can also prove to be a cumbersome task.

-The **Attendance Management System** solves this problem by providing a menu-driven application that allows the user to add students, mark daily attendance, view attendance records, automatically calculate attendance percentages, and identify students whose attendance is below 75%.
+The Attendance Management System solves the above-mentioned problems by giving the user a menu-driven application to enter student details, enter daily attendance, view attendance, view percentage of attendance and view the list of students who have less than 75% attendance.
 ## 2. Scope

-The project is designed for **small classrooms and educational organizations**.
-It covers the basic activities required for maintaining attendance records.
+The project is designed for the purpose of small class or organizations maintaining attendance records of students.
+The basic day to day activities of such organizations are involved in this project.

-The system includes:
+The system contains the following:

-- Adding students using a unique roll number and name.
-- Marking attendance for each class.
-- Calculating attendance percentages automatically.
-- Viewing individual student attendance.
-- Viewing attendance records of all students.
-- Generating a defaulter report for students below 75%.
-- Saving records in `attendance_data.txt`.
-- Loading previously saved records when the program starts.
+-Student registration with a unique roll number and name, marking attendance for every class, calculating attendance percentage, displaying a particular student's attendance, displaying the attendance of all the students, generating a report of those students who are having less than 75% attendance (defaulter report), storing the information in a file called attendance_data.txt, and lastly loading the data from the previously saved file when the program starts.

-The current system is intended for a single user on one computer and does not require a database, internet connection, server, or web interface.
+The current system is intended for the purpose of single user and is not database driven.
+It also doesn't involve any server or internet connection.

 ## 3. Target Users